mikaelri/ot-harjoitusty-/quiz-app/documentation/tests.md

 Repository tests used a test database to store the data and the configuration can be found from the .env.test file.

-In addition, some tests was performed to ensure the questions are initialized correctly by mocking the function, these tests can be accessed here: [TestInitializeQuestions](../src/tests/databases/initialize_questions_test.py).
+In addition, tests were performed to ensure the questions are initialized correctly by mocking the function, these tests can be accessed here: [TestInitializeQuestions](../src/tests/databases/initialize_questions_test.py).

 ### Testing coverage
-Total branch testing coverage is **97%** and this does not include user interface testing this was outscoped from this project.
+Total branch testing coverage is **97%** and this does not include user interface testing as it was outscoped from this project.

 ![Coverage report](./pictures/coverage_report.png)